sinitame/itk-snap-dss/README.md

 ### Prerequisites

-This project have been deployed on an [Open Shift](https://www.openshift.com) cluster running with `v3.11.161`
+This project have been deployed on an [Open Shift](https://www.openshift.com) cluster running with `v3.11.161`.
+We give some of the commands that we used on the Open Shift Container Platform (OCP) to deploy our project in the following part.

 Each components of the architecture is fully Dockerised and require specific preriquisites: